-- Articles generally run between 500 and 2,500 words, but much longer pieces may be run, sometimes split between two issues.
+- Articles generally run between 500 and 2,500 words.
 The size should be dictated by the relevance and significance of the material presented.

-- Be sure to include a short (3-5 sentence) biography, photo and your contact information to be included along with the article.
+- Be sure to include a short (3-5 sentence) biography, photo, and contact information to be included along with the article.

 Ed McClees is the managing partner of McClees Law Firm, PLLC.
 He is the former Chief of the Organized Crime Section of the Harris County District Attorney’s Office, where he routinely provided advice to federal and state law enforcement agencies, including the FBI, IRS, Joint Counterterrorism Task Force, United States Secret Service, Houston Police Department, Harris County Sheriff’s Office, and many others.
 He currently represents individuals charged with various DWI and intoxication-related crimes, murder, sexual assault, white collar crimes, and others.
 He can be reached at or 713-322-9087.

-- The drop-dead deadline for articles is generally the 10th of the month preceding the month of publication—i.e., March 10th for the April issue.
-For the bimonthly issues, the deadline is generally the 15th of the first month (i.e., January 15 for the January/February issue), as these fall after Rusty and over the Christmas holidays.
+The drop-dead deadline for articles is the 10th day of the month preceding the month of publication—i.e., March 10th for the April issue.
+For the bi-monthly issues, the deadline is the 15th day of the first month (i.e., January 15 for the January/February issue).
+These fall after the annual Rusty Duncan Advanced Criminal Law Seminar and over the Christmas holidays.

 Submission of an article does not guarantee its publication.
 Acceptance is contingent upon myriad considerations, including relevance and timeliness.
 Articles are also not always published on a first-in-first-out basis in order to deliver the most relevant, timely information to our readers.
-If you have any question about whether a subject might prove of interest to readers, email Editor Sarah Roland at .
-Submit articles to and .
+If you have any questions about whether a subject might prove of interest to readers, email one of the following:

 - Articles will be edited for content as well as for conformity to magazine style.